DrFraserGovil/MatsMats/README.md

 ### Licensing

 Portions of this code are inspired by the [MOODS repository](https://github.com/jhkorhonen/MOODS/tree/master), released under a GPL-3.0 license.

+Many of the modules in ``src/tools`` are replicated wholesale from [RAMICES](https://github.com/DrFraserGovil/RAMICES_II), a code written by the same authors.

-This code is released under the same license.
+This code is released under a compatible GPL-3.0 license.